6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Tip: Near the beginning of the Middle Prong trail, you’ll find accessible places on the left to play in the water, but the further along the trail you go, the steeper the river embankment becomes.

-In about a half mile from the trailhead, you’ll reach the 35 foot waterfall on the left side of the trail.
-Sit on the trailside bench and take in the view.
-I recommend walking past the bench and around the curve for even better views of the falls.
+About a half mile from the trailhead, you’ll reach the 35 foot waterfall on the left side of the trail.
+Sit on the trailside bench and take in the view of the falls.
+I recommend walking past the bench and around the curve for even better views.

 Take note: This is a horse trail so watch your step.